ropensci/cffr/tests/testthat/_snaps/cff-create.md

       cff_create(l)
     Condition
       Error in `abort_invalid_cff_source()`:
-      ! `x` is not a supported source.
-If it is a package, you may need to install it with `utils::install.packages()`.
+      ! `x` is not a supported source. i If it is a package, you may need to install it with `utils::install.packages()`.

 ---